 For honest and ethical appraisals, trust Paradigm Appraisal Group, Inc

-Appraising is a profession, and appraisers are professionals.
-The rigors of becoming a licensed appraiser have become more difficult than ever in the past.
-That's why it goes without question these days that real estate appraisal can unquestionably be called a profession rather than a trade.
-As with any profession we have a strict ethical code.
+Typically, appraising a long term career.
+Requirements to become a licensed appraiser have increased more than ever before.
+So it goes without question in this day and age that real estate appraisal can definitely be dubbed a profession rather than a trade.
+In our field, as with any profession, we have a strict ethical code.

-For an appraiser the chief obligation is to his or her client.
-Typically, in residential practice, the lender places the order to the appraiser, becoming the appraiser's client.
-Appraisers have certain duties of confidentiality to their clients, and as a homeowner, if you desire to obtain a copy of the appraisal document, you should get it from your lender.
-Other responsibilities also include, accurate calculations appropriate to the nature of the report, acquiring and sustaining an adequate level of competency and education, and the appraiser must conduct him or herself as a professional.
-Here at Paradigm Appraisal Group, Inc, we take these ethical responsibilities very to heart.
+As appraisers our chief responsibility is to his or her client.
+Most of the time, for a normal residential appraisal, the appraiser's client is the lender ordering the appraisal.
+Appraisers are required to only disclosing information to their clients, and as a homeowner, if you require to obtain a copy of the appraisal document, you normally have to obtain it through your lender.
+Other responsibilities also include, accurate figures appropriate to the parameters of the assignment, attaining and sustaining an appropriate level of competency and education, and of course, the appraiser must behave in a professional manner.
+Maintaining high ethics and client confidentiality is is what we do everyday at Paradigm Appraisal Group, Inc.

 Paradigm Appraisal Group, Inc provides honest and ethical appraisals for Harris County

-Paradigm Appraisal Group, Inc has worked hard for its reputation for providing appraisals with the highest of ethics.
+Paradigm Appraisal Group, Inc has worked hard for its track record for producing appraisals with the highest of ethics.
 To learn more Contact us

-There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, such as homeowners, buyers and sellers, or others.
-Typically the third parties are specifically defined in the appraisal report.
-An appraiser's fiduciary duty is restricted to those parties who the appraiser is aware of, based on the scope of work or other written parameters of the job.
+Appraisers can also have fiduciary responsibilities to third parties, such as homeowners, both buyers and sellers, or others.
+Those third parties normally are defined in scope of the appraisal assignment itself.
+An appraiser's fiduciary roll is only to those third parties who the appraiser knows, based on the scope of work or other written parameters of the job.

-Appraisers also have rules outside of boundaries of with whom we share information For example, appraisers must keep their work files for a minimum of five years - something else Paradigm Appraisal Group, Inc diligently adheres to.
+There are also ethical duties that have nothing to do with clients and others.
+For example, appraisers must keep their work files for at least five years - something else Paradigm Appraisal Group, Inc diligently adheres to.

-We meet or beat the industry standards and guidelines set in place for ethics.
-We can't accept anything less from ourselves.
-Doing assignments on contingency fees is not something we can consider That is, we are not able to agree to do an appraisal report and collect payment on the contingency of the loan closing.
+We demand the highest ethical standards possible from ourselves.
+Working on assignments that contingency fees is not something we can consider That is, we don't agree to do an appraisal report and get paid only if the loan closes.
 Another practice that's restricted is doing assignments on percentage fees.
-That is probably the appraisal industries biggest taboo, because it would invite appraisal fraud since raising the value of the home would inflate the their paycheck.
+That is probably the appraisal professions most important rule, because it would tend to make appraisers increase the value of homes or properties to increase their fee.
 We set ourselves to a higher standard.
-Other unethical practices may be defined by state law or professional organizations to which an appraiser belongs.
+Other unprofessional practices may be established by state law or professional societies that the appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can rest easy knowing we are going above and beyond to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We follow these rules to the letter which means you can be assured we are working hard to objectively determine the home or property value.